-Are you wanting to start a blog or website and don’t know where to even start?
-I’ve put together this very brief and easy to follow guide of the steps you need to take to start a blog.
+Starting a blog is both fun and daunting; are you wanting to start a blog or website and don’t know where to even start?
+You don’t know what you don’t know so I’ve put together this very brief and easy to follow guide of the steps you need to take to start a blog.

 These days I draw in a few more readers than I previously did, so I must be doing something right?